Greenleaf Trust Sells 700 Shares of Wells Fargo & Company (NYSE:WFC)

 Greenleaf Trust lessened its holdings in Wells Fargo & Company (NYSE:WFC) by 3.0% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 23,025 shares of the financial services provider’s stock after selling 700 shares during the quarter.
 Greenleaf Trust’s holdings in Wells Fargo & Company were worth $541,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds and other institutional investors have also recently modified their holdings of WFC.
-Windsor Group LTD lifted its position in shares of Wells Fargo & Company by 8.5% during the 2nd quarter.
-Windsor Group LTD now owns 16,627 shares of the financial services provider’s stock valued at $426,000 after buying an additional 1,301 shares during the last quarter.
-Legacy Capital Partners Inc. lifted its holdings in Wells Fargo & Company by 13.2% during the 2nd quarter.
-Legacy Capital Partners Inc. now owns 44,066 shares of the financial services provider’s stock worth $1,128,000 after purchasing an additional 5,130 shares in the last quarter.
-Cullinan Associates Inc. lifted its holdings in Wells Fargo & Company by 9.7% during the 2nd quarter.
-Cullinan Associates Inc. now owns 38,464 shares of the financial services provider’s stock worth $985,000 after purchasing an additional 3,400 shares in the last quarter.
-Nexus Investment Management ULC lifted its holdings in Wells Fargo & Company by 3.0% during the 2nd quarter.
-Nexus Investment Management ULC now owns 16,070 shares of the financial services provider’s stock worth $411,000 after purchasing an additional 470 shares in the last quarter.
-Finally, Triangle Securities Wealth Management lifted its holdings in Wells Fargo & Company by 13.7% during the 2nd quarter.
-Triangle Securities Wealth Management now owns 41,882 shares of the financial services provider’s stock worth $1,072,000 after purchasing an additional 5,056 shares in the last quarter.
-67.25% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other large investors have also made changes to their positions in WFC.
+Pacifica Partners Inc. lifted its position in shares of Wells Fargo & Company by 27.0% during the 3rd quarter.
+Pacifica Partners Inc. now owns 1,883 shares of the financial services provider’s stock valued at $44,000 after buying an additional 400 shares during the last quarter.
+Cahill Financial Advisors Inc. lifted its position in shares of Wells Fargo & Company by 5.2% during the 2nd quarter.
+Cahill Financial Advisors Inc. now owns 8,294 shares of the financial services provider’s stock valued at $213,000 after buying an additional 413 shares during the last quarter.
+Westhampton Capital LLC lifted its position in shares of Wells Fargo & Company by 5.3% during the 2nd quarter.
+Westhampton Capital LLC now owns 8,880 shares of the financial services provider’s stock valued at $227,000 after buying an additional 444 shares during the last quarter.
+Sterneck Capital Management LLC lifted its position in shares of Wells Fargo & Company by 1.1% during the 3rd quarter.
+Sterneck Capital Management LLC now owns 41,773 shares of the financial services provider’s stock valued at $982,000 after buying an additional 454 shares during the last quarter.
+Finally, Buckhead Capital Management LLC lifted its position in shares of Wells Fargo & Company by 0.9% during the 2nd quarter.
+Buckhead Capital Management LLC now owns 50,639 shares of the financial services provider’s stock valued at $1,296,000 after buying an additional 465 shares during the last quarter.
+Hedge funds and other institutional investors own 67.25% of the company’s stock.

 A number of brokerages recently issued reports on WFC.
-UBS Group raised Wells Fargo & Company from a “sell” rating to a “neutral” rating and increased their price objective for the stock from $21.00 to $24.00 in a report on Friday, September 11th.
-Barclays dropped their price objective on Wells Fargo & Company from $40.00 to $33.00 and set an “equal weight” rating on the stock in a report on Wednesday, July 15th.
-Citigroup decreased their target price on Wells Fargo & Company from $32.00 to $30.00 and set a “neutral” rating on the stock in a research note on Thursday, July 16th.
-BMO Capital Markets reduced their price objective on Wells Fargo & Company from $35.00 to $31.00 and set a “market perform” rating on the stock in a research report on Friday, October 16th.
-Finally, Royal Bank of Canada restated a “sell” rating and set a $25.00 price target on shares of Wells Fargo & Company in a research report on Wednesday, September 23rd.
-Three equities research analysts have rated the stock with a sell rating, seventeen have given a hold rating and six have assigned a buy rating to the company.
-Wells Fargo & Company has a consensus rating of “Hold” and a consensus target price of $30.98.
+Bank of America dropped their price objective on Wells Fargo & Company from $32.00 to $29.00 and set a “neutral” rating on the stock in a report on Friday, July 10th.
+Odeon Capital Group raised Wells Fargo & Company from a “hold” rating to a “buy” rating in a report on Wednesday, September 2nd.
+ValuEngine cut Wells Fargo & Company from a “buy” rating to a “hold” rating in a report on Thursday, October 1st.
+JPMorgan Chase & Co. cut Wells Fargo & Company to a “sell” rating in a report on Wednesday, July 15th.
+Finally, Seaport Global Securities assumed coverage on Wells Fargo & Company in a research note on Wednesday, July 8th.
+They issued a “neutral” rating on the stock.
+Three research analysts have rated the stock with a sell rating, seventeen have issued a hold rating and six have issued a buy rating to the stock.
+Wells Fargo & Company has an average rating of “Hold” and a consensus price target of $30.98.

 Wells Fargo & Company (NYSE:WFC) last issued its quarterly earnings data on Tuesday, October 20th.
 The financial services provider reported $0.42 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.45 by ($0.03).
 The company had revenue of $18.86 billion for the quarter, compared to the consensus estimate of $17.87 billion.
 Wells Fargo & Company had a return on equity of 3.18% and a net margin of 3.72%.
 The company’s revenue was down 14.3% compared to the same quarter last year.
 During the same period in the previous year, the firm earned $0.92 earnings per share.
 As a group, equities research analysts anticipate that Wells Fargo & Company will post 0.48 earnings per share for the current fiscal year.